mohayonao/osc-msg/README.md

 > OSC message decoder/encoder with fault tolerant

 ## Features
+- Not throw an exception if processing with a broken message
+- Useful decoding options, `bundle` and `strip`
 - Works in both Node.js and browsers
-- Not throw an exception if processing with broken messages

 ## Installation